orangeandbronze/training-website/_posts/training-tracks/2018-06-19-enterprise-architect.markdown

                         Prerequisite:
                     </h4>
                     <p>
                         Basic programming knowledge of an object-oriented language.
-All exercises in this course are written in Java, so participants should be familiar with Core Java & Commonly-Used Libraries.
+All exercises in this course are written in Java, so participants should be familiar with <a href="/java/core-java/" target="_blank">Core Java & Commonly-Used Libraries.</a>
                     </p>
                 </section>
                 <section>